Djay23/Djay23/README.md

 focus:      IT Support · Cybersecurity · Network Security
 ```

-I'm a CS student at the UofA, bridging the gap between **security research** and **practical IT operations**.
+CS student at the UofA, bridging the gap between **security research** and **practical IT operations**.
 Documentation is key: A motto I abide by in every homelab, while treating every troubleshooting scenario like a real ticket.

 - 🏆 **3rd Place** — CHADS Cybersecurity Hackathon 2026
 - 🛡️ Studying **CompTIA Security+** (SY0-701)